hughbarney/zepl/README.md

 ## Copying
-  Zep is released to the public domain. hughbarney AT gmail.com 2017
+  Zepl is released to the public domain. hughbarney AT gmail.com 2017

 ## References